Our process - UAL Jobs Our process - UAL Jobs

 Eligibility to work

 All job offers are conditional upon proof of your right to work in the UK.
 Certain roles may also require a DBS (Disclosure and Barring Service) check in line with our safeguarding requirements.
-Please refer to the job advert for further information.
+Please refer to the job advert/job description for further information.

-For apprenticeship roles, we must ensure that applicants meet the eligibility criteria for the apprenticeship training as outlined in Annex A of the Apprenticeship Government Funding Rules.
+For apprenticeship roles, we must ensure that applicants also meet the apprenticeship eligibility criteria as outlined in Annex A of the Apprenticeship Funding Rules.
 In addition to having the right to work in the UK, you must have been ordinarily resident in the UK for the past three years.